blueskyCommunity/aozora/TOPICS/identity/identifiers_recovery_and_adoption.md

 * retina
 * other biometrics

+## Summary of Discussion

 *****10/24/21*****

-Does one need 2FA when they own their private keys/passwords?
+### Does one need 2FA when they own their private keys/passwords?
 -No, I should be able to login without any devices.
 -Yes, passwords are not secure if not used correctly.